davep33l/fx-net/testing/TESTING.md

 ![Initial deployment test to Heroku](../testing/screenshots/heroku-deployment-test.png)

-# Tests to check when complete

-Check everything runs with data in the FX Net database and without it.

 ## TESTING EMPTY DATABASE

 These tests are to check that the user is correctly prompted and informed that there is no data in the database to run the required actions.